W0427055/smileFace/README.md

 The zeroTier script is for my own lazy purposes.

-You will need a wifi-adapter capable of monitor mode and packet injection, I will be adding ways for the script to check this in the future
+You will need a wifi-adapter capable of monitor mode and packet injection, I will be adding ways for the script to check this in the future.

 Usage:\
 cd smileFace\